03brainy-clicks/project_promtopia/README.md

 Feel free to explore the power of Next.js with Promtopia!
 Create, share, and generate AI prompts and outputs.
 For questions or feedback, contact [chandrakant](mailto:chandrakantkushwahofficial@gmail.com).
 ```

-This markdown file provides a concise and optimized format while retaining all the necessary information.
+This markdown file includes the added screenshots and all the previous details.
 Replace placeholders like `your_google_auth_client_id` and `your_mongodb_uri` with the actual values.